.

 Manufacturers, their representatives and importers have to ensure that when their e-scooters, components or separate technical components are placed on the market or are entering into service, they are manufactured and approved in accordance with the requirements set out in the Regulations.
 Should e-scooters become legal for road use, it is likely to only apply to certain e-scooters that have been manufactured to specific technical standards.
 Other e-scooters may remain illegal for road use, perhaps because they are designed for use by children or young people under the age of 16.

 E-scooters must be supplied to consumers with the appropriate instructions concerning their legal and safe use.
 This will include the type of personal protective equipment that may be appropriate, appropriate age markings, the maximum carriage weight and any instructions for assembly and/or use of any folding mechanism.
-There should also be any warnings against the dangers of misuse.
+The instructions also need to include any warnings against the dangers of misuse.

 The battery and charger for the product must be compatible to meet safety requirements.
 The battery must meet the appropriate standards for batteries and the charger must be both compatible with the battery and meet the Standard BS EN 60335-2-29: Household and similar electrical appliances.
 Safety.
 Particular requirements for battery chargers.

-E-scooters that are to be supplied to the GB market are required to be UKCA-marked (see below), as is the battery charger.
-The e-scooter should have appropriate warnings in accordance with the requirements of the Supply of Machinery (Safety) Regulations 2008.
-Labelling should include the:
+E-scooters that are to be supplied to the GB market are required to be CE / UKCA-marked (see below), as is the battery charger.
+The e-scooter must have appropriate warnings in accordance with the requirements of the Supply of Machinery (Safety) Regulations 2008.
+Labelling must include the:

 • business name and full address of the manufacturer and, where applicable, the manufacturer's authorised representative